As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 The higher the policy amount, the more expensive the life insurance premium.
 The purpose of life insurance is to help your family live comfortably after your death.
 So, the level of protection you need depends on how many dependents you have and your total debt.
 For instance, if you have five dependents, you will likely need more coverage than someone who is financially responsible for only her spouse.

-Do Newcomers in Canada Need Life insurance?
+Do Newcomers in Canada Need Life Insurance?

 Newcomers in Canada are not legally obligated to get life insurance.
 But depending on your circumstances, it may be a smart investment.
 If you have people who depend on you financially, life insurance can be worth the cost.
 Life Insurance pays out either a lump sum or regular payments in the event of your death, giving your dependents financial support when you are no longer around.